apache/incubator-brooklyn/docs/use/guide/management/index.md

 [![Screenshot of the Webconsole Detail](webconsole-detail-w400.png "Screenshot of the Webconsole Detail")](webconsole-detail.png)

-Below the breadcrumb showing the selected entity's place in the heirarchy are six tabs:
+The Detail view contains a breadcrumb, showing the current entitiy's position in the heirarchy, and six tabs:

 **Summary:** Description of the selected entity.